anaxios/nextcloud/README.md

 # Nextcloud
 A Simple Nextcloud image.
 The Dockerfile is almost idetical to the offical ownCloud Dockerfile.
+Nextcloud is version 9.0.53.
 PHP is upgraded to 7.0.9.

 ### Run From CL
     docker run -d -p 80:80 skybosh/nextcloud:latest

 ### Run from CL with database
     docker run -d -p 80:80 --link nextcloud-mariadb:mysql skybosh/nextcloud:latest

 ### For data persistence
 * -v /my/nextcloud/dir:/var/www/html

-You can separate the data, config and apps directory.
+It is sometimes useful to separate the file structure with a little more granularity.
+In particular, by puttig the /var/www/html/data directory on a RAID Disk.
 * -v /my/data/dir:/var/www/html/data
 * -v /my/apps/dir:/var/www/html/apps
 * -v /my/config/dir:/var/www/html/config

-Please see the Git repo for the sample config files.
+Please see the Git repo for the example config files.
 [GitHub/skybosh/nextcloud](https://github.com/skybosh/nextcloud)

-### Sample docker-compose.yml
+### Example docker-compose.yml
     db:
       image: mariadb:latest
       volumes: